pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::caution

-In order to use the `/.well-known/pomerium/jwks.json` endpoint you must set either the [Signing Key] or [Signing Key File] configuration option.
+In order to use the `/.well-known/pomerium/jwks.json` endpoint, you must set either [Signing Key] configuration option.

 :::